fenhl/ootrstats/README.md

 Depending on the `kind`, there are additional entries:

+### `linode`

+> [!WARNING]
+> Using this worker will create a linode and an image on your Linode account.
+Please familiarize yourself with Linode's pricing before using it.
+While the worker will attempt to delete them before the end of a run, you should always verify the deletion yourself to avoid unexpected charges.

+A worker that runs on a newly created [Linode](https://www.linode.com/) compute instance.

+Note that using this worker requires running the supervisor on NixOS (or on Windows with NixOS available via WSL).
+It takes the following additional required entries:

+* `apiToken`: Your [Linode API token](https://cloud.linode.com/profile/tokens).
+The token needs read/write access to images and linodes.
+* `plan`: The linode type ID to create, see `linode-cli linodes types` for a list.
+A Dedicated CPU plan is recommended.

+And the following optional entries:

+* `imageRegion`: The Linode region where the image will be created, see `linode-cli regions list` for a list.
+Ensure the selected region supports uploading images when customizing this.
+Defaults to `fr-par`.
+* `label`: The name under which the linode will appear in Akamai Cloud Manager.
+Defaults to `ootrstats`.
+* `linodeRegion`: The Linode region where the linode will be created, see `linode-cli regions list` for a list.
+Defaults to `eu-central`.
+* `wslDistro`: The [WSL](https://learn.microsoft.com/windows/wsl/about) distribution name to use to build the linode image if the supervisor is running on Windows.
+Defaults to the distribution configured as the default in WSL.

 ### `local`

 A worker that runs on the same computer as the supervisor program.
 It takes the following additional required entry: